Pancu/Witch-Hat-Atelier-Spell-Recognition-Unity/README.md

 **This project uses a neural network trained in https://teachablemachine.withgoogle.com/ to recognize if a specific shape is a specific symbol, and calculates the precision**

-Check debug logs for spell recognizion
+Check debug logs for spell recognition

 ## How does it work?